New self-serve pricingLearn more

 Can you control it?
 Yes!

-Developer considerations: cloud syncing, discoverability, user verification, cross-device compatibility
+Developer considerations: Cloud syncing, discoverability, user verification, cross-device compatibility

 While a developer does not have much control over their end user’s platform, they do need to make several decisions regarding the technical configuration of three key characteristics: the authenticator type, the resident key, and user verification method.